tejalk99/data-512-project/README.md

 - The Medium article [Using Python and Auto ARIMA to Forecast Seasonal Time Series](https://medium.com/@josemarcialportilla/using-python-and-auto-arima-to-forecast-seasonal-time-series-90877adff03c) by Jose Marcial Portilla was also consulted and code examples were modified to create an ARIMA time series model.

 ## Common Analysis Write Up and Reflection
-This report describes visualizations created in this analysis, as well as extended figure captions describing each visualization and the process used to create it.
+This report showcases visualizations created in this analysis, as well as extended figure captions describing each visualization and the process used to create them.
 It also includes a reflection on what I gained from collaborating with my classmates.